-The purpose of this Charter is to explain what we do and how we provide our services.
-It has been developed in consultation with our staff, our clients, and other stakeholders.
-In it we set out our service commitments, and we seek your feedback and advice to help us improve that service.
+This charter explains what we do and how we provide our services.
+It has been developed in consultation with staff, clients and other stakeholders.
+We set out our service commitments, and we seek your feedback and advice to help us improve our service.

 What we do

 AIMS provides world-class marine scientific and technological research in support of the protection of our marine environment and the sustainable use of its wealth for the benefit of all Australians.

 Our main clients are users of marine science and technology, including the Australian community, marine industries, regulators and governments, policy developers, educators and students.